Collision detection: Exploiting temporal coherence

-As a precomputation, we can take each physical body (represented by a set of triangles) and recursively decompose it into a binary tree, where each node $N$ represents a set of triangles, and its two children represent $L(N)$ and $R(N)$.
-At each node in the tree, we can pre-compute the bounding sphere $B(N)$.

-When the time comes for testing a pair of objects for collision, their bounding sphere tree can be used to eliminate many pairs of triangles.

-Many variants of the algorithms are obtained by choosing something other than a sphere for $B(T)$.
-If one chooses axis-aligned bounding boxes, one gets AABBTrees.
-Oriented bounding box trees are called OBBTrees.
-Some trees are easier to update if the underlying object changes.
-Some trees can accommodate higher order primitives such as splines instead of simple triangles.

 Narrow phase

 Objects that cannot be definitively separated in the broad phase are passed to the narrow phase.
 In this phase, the objects under consideration are relatively close to each other.
 Still, attempts to quickly determine if a full intersection is needed are employed first.
 This step is sometimes referred to as mid-phase.
 Once these tests passed (e.g. the pair of objects may be colliding) more precise algorithms determine whether these objects actually intersect.
 If they do, the narrow phase often calculates the exact time and location of the intersection.

 Bounding volumes

-A quick way to potentially avoid a needless expensive computation is to check if the bounding volume enclosing the two objects intersect.
-If they don't, there is no need to check the actual objects.
-However, if the bounding volumes do intersect, the more expensive computation has to be performed.
-In order for the bounding-volume test to add value, two properties need to be balanced: a) the cost of intersecting the bounding volume needs to be low and b) the bounding volume needs to be tight enough so that the number of 'false positive' intersection will be low.
+Since checking whether two objects intersect can be a relatively expensive operation, one quick way to potentially avoid the computation is to check whether the bounding volumes enclosing the two objects intersect.
+Bounding volumes are typically used in the early (pruning) stage of collision detection, so that only objects with overlapping volumes need be compared in detail.
+If they don't overlap, there is no need to check the actual objects.
+Computing overlap or collision between bounding volumes involves additional computations, so in order for the bounding-volume test to add value: a) the cost of intersecting the bounding volume needs to be low and b) the bounding volume needs to be tight enough so that the number of 'false positive' intersections will be low.
 A false positive intersection in this case means that the bounding volumes intersect but the actual objects do not.
 Different bounding volume types offer different trade-offs for these properties.

 Axis-Align Bounding Boxes (AABB) and cuboids are popular due to their simplicity and quick intersection tests.
 Bounding volumes such as Oriented Bounding Boxes (OBB), K-DOPs and Convex-hulls offer a tighter approximation of the enclosed shape at the expense of a more elaborate intersection test.

-Bounding volumes are typically used in the early (pruning) stage of collision detection, so that only objects with overlapping bounding volumes need be compared in detail.
-Computing collision or overlap between bounding volumes involves additional computations, therefore, in order for it to beneficial we need the bounding volume to be relatively tight and the computation overhead to due the collisions to be low.